python/cpython/Doc/library/dis.rst

 .. function:: dis(x=None, *, file=None, depth=None)

-   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a generator, an asynchronous generator, a couroutine, a code object, a string of source code or a byte sequence of raw bytecode.
+   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a generator, an asynchronous generator, a coroutine, a code object, a string of source code or a byte sequence of raw bytecode.
    For a module, it disassembles all functions.
 For a class, it disassembles all methods (including class and static methods).
 For a code object or